CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-3/Self-Paced Materials/1_Defining Success for your Digital Services Acquisition.md

 By identifying constraints during the discovery phase, you can prepare to make faster, better-informed decisions and provide future reviewers with a clear rationale for your strategy choices.
 While gathering this information may initially feel like it slows things down, it’s actually a proactive step that fosters alignment with the program, policy, and security teams and helps avoid bigger delays later.

-> **Implementation Tip:** It’s easy to treat these questions like a simple checklist, especially for smaller, low-risk procurements.
+> **Implementation Tip:** It’s easy to treat the questions below like a simple checklist, especially for smaller, low-risk procurements.
 But don’t skip the conversation.
 Talking through them as a team (instead of just swapping documents) builds trust, gets everyone on the same page, and sets the tone for a more collaborative process.
 Bonus: It can be fun.
 When the final solution comes together, and you can trace it back to the thinking you shaped early on, the magic happens.
 It’s a tangible reminder of how much your expertise matters.

 ### Suggested questions for constraint discovery sessions